 The hours for this position 9:00 am to 5:30 pm and are subject to change depending upon business needs.

-This is a three-year term position; reappointment will be contingent upon funding and performance.
+This is a two year term position; reappointment will be contingent upon funding and performance.

 Position responsibilities and pay band will be mapped to selected candidate's qualifications.
 Medical Lab Technicians and Medical Technologists are all encouraged to apply.

 Associate's degree in a science discipline or other formal training program of two years or equivalent.

 One to two years of clinical laboratory experience, or equivalent combination of education and experience.

 Ability to handle sensitive, confidential information with tact and discretion.